Myth or Fact Cancer Is Nothing More Than A Vitamin B17 Deficiency

 Why do people think Vitamin B17 can cure cancer?

 In 1973, G. Edward Griffin, an American far-right conspiracy theorist, published World Without Cancer – The Story of Vitamin B17.
-In his book, Griffin asserts that cancer is a metabolic disease like a vitamin deficiency facilitated by the insufficient consumption of amygdalin (aka laetrile or Vitamin B17).
+In his book, Griffin asserts that cancer is a metabolic disease like a vitamin deficiency facilitated by the insufficient consumption of amygdalin (aka laetrile).
 It should be noted that Griffin also later asserted that HIV (Human Immunodeficiency Virus) doesn’t exist and that AIDS (Acquired Immune Deficiency Syndrome) was caused by antiretroviral medications rather than the HIV virus – an assertion that has been scientifically disproved dozens of times.